 Accept the 1000 Books Before Kindergarten challenge to help prepare your child for reading.
 Share any new or favourite book with your baby, toddler, or older child.
 The goal is to read 1000 books together before your child enters kindergarten.
 The program is self-paced and can take anywhere from a few months to a few years depending on how often you read together.
 Reading together provides an opportunity for bonding and creating lifelong memories.
 By reading together you are teaching your child how a book works, growing their vocabulary, and instilling a love of reading.

-To participate, colour in a square every time you read a new or repeat book with your child.
+To participate, colour in a shape every time you read a new or repeat book with your child.
 If you read the same book 3 times in a row, colour in 3 squares.
 Don't forget to colour a square for every storytime your child participates in and reads with others, including teachers and family members.

 Frequently asked questions (FAQ)